Welcome to today's edition of the Rush 24-7 podcast.

 How about that?

-A little liberty through.
+A little liberty throwing.

-The Democrats, in fact, the Democrats are today talking about how can they destroy the employer-based health care?
+The Democrats, in fact, the Democrats are today talking about, how can they destroy the employer-based health care?

 Well, you're going to because you're going to have the government run the whole thing.

-And getting into the free market is not still not part of his plan.
+Yeah, well, I don't want the government to run the whole thing, and getting into the free market is still not part of his plan.

 The Democrats aren't even willing to debate it.